frederic-perez/AmE-dictionary/data/dictionary.md

 __bluff<sup>2</sup>__ _n_ :three::hammer:
 __bluffing__ _v_
 __blunder__ _I've made a lot of computer blunders over de years._
-__blunt<sup>1</sup>__ _adj_ :four: A blunt object is rounded — it isn't very pointy.
+__blunt<sup>1</sup>__ _adj_ :five: A blunt object is rounded — it isn't very pointy.
 A blunt comment is candid — it isn't very subtle.
 When we blunt things we make them less lively, sharp, or intense.
 Blunt and blunder ("make a stupid mistake") may have the same origins — the Old Norse blundra, meaning "to shut one's eyes."
 So don't be blunt ("dull" or "obtuse") — here are a few things you probably don't want to do: 1) use a blunt ("dull") knife to cut your tomatoes; 2) make a blunt ("outspoken") comment that might hurt someone's feelings; or 3) blunt ("deaden") the sound of your favorite music by sticking cotton balls in your ears. _A really blunt tool._
 __blunt<sup>2</sup>__ _v_ :three::hammer: (blunting)
 __bluntly__ :two::hammer: _"We haven't got the money," Ingold responded bluntly._
 __blurb__ :es: comentario de sobrecubierta